 - Repeat for the desired number of reps and sets.

-Tips for Overhead Triceps Extensions
+Tips for Overhead Cable Triceps Extensions

-Close Grip Bench Press
+5. Close-Grip Bench Press

-When to Perform Close Grip Bench Presses
+When to Perform Close-Grip Bench Presses

-How to Perform Close Grip Bench Presses
+How to Perform Close-Grip Bench Presses

 - Place a loaded barbell into a rack set up over a bench.